MeghaKhairnar/Data-Structure-and-Algorithm/Data Structure and Algorithm/Tree/README.md

 2. Run the compiled `Threaded` class file.
 3. Follow the prompts to create a threaded binary tree and choose from the menu options to display the tree in inorder or preorder traversal.

-## Contributing
-Contributions are welcome!
-If you'd like to improve the existing implementations, add new features, or fix bugs, please feel free to open a pull request.